twbs/bootstrap/docs/4.0/components/forms.md

 #### Translating or customizing the strings

-The [`:lang()` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:lang) is used to allow for easy translation of the "Browse" text into other languages.
-Simply override or add entries to the `$custom-file-text` SCSS variable with the relevant [language tag](https://en.wikipedia.org/wiki/IETF_language_tag) and localized strings.
+The [`:lang()` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:lang) is used to allow for translation of the "Browse" text into other languages.
+Override or add entries to the `$custom-file-text` Sass variable with the relevant [language tag](https://en.wikipedia.org/wiki/IETF_language_tag) and localized strings.
 The English strings can be customized the same way.
 For example, here's how one might add a Spanish translation (Spanish's language code is `es`):

 {% highlight scss %}
 $custom-file-text: (